 Our plastic surgery patients from Walnut Creek and surrounding areas sometimes choose to correct medical conditions that may be covered by medical insurance.
 This page aims to help clarify which procedures might be covered by your insurance company, and for what reasons.
 Remember, this is a general reference.
 You will need to discuss the unique circumstances of your condition with Dr. Mariotti and your insurance company.

-Dr. Mariotti is a board-certified plastic surgeon in Concord, CA. If you'd like to make an appointment, simply request a consultationrequest a consultation online or call his office at (925) 685-4533.
+Dr. Mariotti is a board-certified plastic surgeon in Concord, CA. If you'd like to make an appointment, simply request a consultation online or call his office at (925) 685-4533.